-Installing the CXFS client CD for AIX requires approximately 20 MB of space.
+Installing CXFS for AIX requires approximately 20 MB of space.
 To install the required software on an AIX node, SGI personnel will do the following:

-- 1. Read the README file for the AIX platform to learn about any late-breaking changes in the installation procedure. - 2.
+- 1. Read the release notes to learn about any late-breaking changes in the installation procedure. - 2.
 Verify that the node has been upgraded to the supported AIX version according to the AIX documentation.
 Use the following command to display the currently installed system: